 All steelhead fishing is catch and release and done on the fly with single hand rods most of the time.
 Two handed spey casting can be done in certain places but most of the waters are smaller and better suited for single hand rod use.
 The fish will readily take dead drifted nymphs & eggs, stripped streamers, and swung flies.
 Your guides will work hard to put you in the best possible position with the correct technique to hopefully maximize your success.
-Suggested single hand rods are 8-9 weight rods with aggressive weight forward floating lines; two handed rods in the 7 weight range and slightly on the shorter end paired with a skagit style line.
-Sinking types are not needed but can be useful in certain areas at times.
+Suggested single hand rods are 8-9 weight rods with aggressive weight forward floating lines; two handed rods in the 7 weight range and slightly on the shorter end paired with a skagit style line can occasionally be used on some of the larger systems.
+A lot of the day is spent hiking and dense brush can sometimes be encountered which provides challenging for longer spey rods.
+Sinking lines are not needed but can be useful in certain areas at times.
 We fish the heaviest possible leaders and tippet to aid in landing these strong fish.
 We treat the fish with the utmost respect and keep them off of the rocks and in the water at all times.

 These fish are wiley and hot.
 They have ocean sized strength that is hard to corral in the small streams and rivers, they have not traveled great distances inland so are as fresh and feisty as you will find anywhere.
 These wild steelhead can vary between 20 & 40 inches and 5 to 25 pounds, bigger fish have been seen and caught on occasion.
 Stalking and hooking them is one thing but landing them is whole other ball of wax.